Button Switch

 Another issue we faced was ensuring the holes were centered on the box.
 Although minor imperfections aren’t a major concern, significant misalignment could interfere with the internal components during assembly.
 Fortunately, this wasn’t a problem in our case.

 To secure the internal components of the switch, we used hot glue to fix the socket in place and a soldering kit for the electrical connections.
 While soldering wasn’t mentioned in the original instructions, it offers a more secure and stable setup by preventing the components from shifting during further assembly.
-That said, soldering might be a difficult step for at-home users without prior experience or access to a soldering kit.

 Completed Sanwa Switch Assembly: A durable, accessible assistive switch featuring a responsive red Sanwa button mounted on a black square plastic enclosure with a 3.5mm mono jack socket